Dave Lombardo: Side projects

 In 1999, Lombardo collaborated with Italian classical musician Lorenzo Arruga to record Vivaldi – The Meeting.
 The seven-track album had drum improvisations on Vivaldi's work including two pieces from The Four Seasons composition.
 In 2000, Lombardo released a book titled Dave Lombardo: Power Grooves.
 The book and video contained warm ups, eight, sixteen, and double bass grooves, riding the toms and more.

 He has appeared on two albums by John Zorn: Taboo and Exile (1999) and Xu Feng (2000) performing with Zorn, Bill Laswell, Fred Frith, William Winant and others.
-He also played in Paris with Zorn, Laswell and Frith in an improvisatonal quartet project called Blade Runner.
+He also played in Paris with Zorn, Laswell and Frith in an improvisational quartet project called Blade Runner.

 1999 also saw the release of avant-garde sculptor/filmmaker Matthew Barney's "Cremaster 2", inspired by the life of Gary Gilmore.
 Lombardo played an epic drum solo accompanied by a swarm of angry bees on the track "The Man in Black".

 In 2005, Lombardo recorded Drums of Death with DJ Spooky.
 Spooky played some records with Lombardo playing along and interpreting his own rhythms.
 Spooky recorded the session and took the tapes to his New York recording studio, downloaded it onto his computer, and mixed the beats and drums incorporating scratching and other DJ techniques.
 Scott Peace-Miller of Glide Magazine noted, "Lombardo's influence is front and center in the driving, up tempo "Quantum Cyborg Drum Machine," and the almost straight-up thrash of Kultur Krieg."

 Lombardo recorded six tracks with the Finnish cello metal group Apocalyptica on their 2003 album Reflections.
 Members of Apocalyptica had approached Lombardo in 1998 at a drum clinic in the Netherlands titled "Headbangers Fest", and asked if Lombardo would like to do a duo with the band, which he agreed to.
 Both Lombardo and Apocalyptica enjoyed playing a duo and Lombardo said to Apocalyptica, "Whenever you need a drummer, call me!".
 The band sent the recording tapes of Reflections to his home studio in California where he recorded the drums.
 Lombardo's later Apocalyptica contributions have consisted of playing the drums for the track "Betrayal/Forgiveness" on the 2005 album Apocalyptica for the track "Last Hope" on the 2007 album Worlds Collide and for the track "2010" on the 2010 album 7th Symphony.

 In October 2009, it was announced that he had recorded a cover of "Stand by Me", featuring Lemmy on vocals and bass, and produced by DJ and producer Baron.
 The song was made for legendary pro skateboarder Geoff Rowley.

 Lombardo has contributed to television and film scores including Dawn of the Dead, Insidious: Chapter 3, and the seventh season of the Showtime series Californication.

 On March 1, 2023, Dave Lombardo was announced as touring drummer for a short run of UK shows by Empire State Bastard, the side project of Biffy Clyro frontman Simon Neil, and touring guitarist Mike Vennart.